romulus-focsaneanu/Archlinux/README.md

 11. Snapper-rollback:

 * As you might know it is possible to boot a btrfs snapshot of your root filesystem.
-That allows you to recover your system from an unbootable state after istalling a botched update or just...did you manage to do something that causes errors and breaks the system.
+That allows you to recover your system from an unbootable state after installing a botched update or just...did you manage to do something that causes errors and breaks the system.
 * Snapper-rollback it's a Python script to rollback BTRFS systems using the [ArchWiki suggested subvolume layout](https://wiki.archlinux.org/index.php/Snapper#Suggested_filesystem_layout).
-* For each pacman transaction a pre and post snapshots will be created.
+* For each pacman transaction a pre and post snapshot will be created.
 In case of something goes wrong you can restart the system and from grub menu using the down arrow and selecting snapshots list, u can boot a read-only snapshot.
 Once u are into the desktop, open the terminal (Ctrl + Alt + T) and type:
 ```sh
 sudo snapper list
 ```